Bluetab/td-dd/README.md

 # Truedat Data Quality

-TdDQ is a back-end service developed as part of True Dat project that supports the genearation of Data Quality rules linked to Business Glossary Terms
+TdDQ is a back-end service developed as part of True Dat project that supports the generation of Data Quality rules linked to Business Glossary Terms

 ## Getting Started